-Workforce Innovation and Opportunity Act (WIOA) and Facilitate the Reemployment of Claimants
+Workforce Innovation and Opportunity Act (WIOA)

 Wagner-Peyser funds support unemployment insurance claimants through the regular and ongoing provision of Employment Services throughout the workforce system.
 Nebraska Department of Labor has a contract with Geographic Solutions Inc. (GSI) for the NEworks Virtual One Stop (VOS) module system used for Employment Services, including labor exchange services.
-These systems are scheduled to be integrated with GUS in the fall of 2019 and spring of 2020
+These systems were integrated with GUS in the spring of 2020

 NEworks offers customers a powerful and robust system to search for job openings.
 The state's public labor exchange provides job search and employment assistance opportunities that can be self-assisted (by the customer) or staff-assisted.
 The web-based system means these services are available for customers to access directly 24/7, and at their convenience.
-It also allows staff and employers to view job seeker resumes and work history, and create job referrals based on the candidate's abilities.
+It also allows staff and employers to view job seeker resumes and work history and create job referrals based on the candidate's abilities.